thierrysantos/nodejs.dev/CONTRIBUTING.md

 ## Getting Started

-For feature development you should be working from the staging branch.
+For feature development you should be working from the master branch.

 * Fork
 * Clone your fork `git clone git@github.com:<githubid>/nodejs.dev.git`